 A: “Why don’t you finish your dinner before playing with your toys?”

 B: “Please finish your dinner before you play with your toys.”

 The second instruction is direct, close-ended and impactful.
 It is more effective in getting your point across to your child.
 Not only will your child understand what you want quickly, they would also be able to know how firm you stand by these rules.

 2. Consistency is key!

 With consistency comes familiarity.
 By enforcing rules consistently, there is structure and discipline at home, both of which are important elements of effective parenting.
 It would be easier for your children to know how to stay within the limits that you impose on them.
-Moreover, they would also know that you are serious about the boundaries, which helps teach them about being accountable for their actions.
+Moreover, they would also know that you are serious about setting boundaries, which helps teach them about being accountable for their actions.
 Hopefully, this will make them think twice before they commit a (potential) transgression!

 3. Appropriate, Congruent Body Language

 We’ve all heard about how verbal language contributes only a small percentage of how convincing a message is.
 This applies to teaching children about setting boundaries as well!

 When teaching or disciplining your child, give appropriate eye contact, speak with a firm voice, and have a neutral facial expression.
 Consider giving eye contact at their level, which means that you have to stoop down.
 This is done so as not to intimidate them too much.